A Guide to Getting Started with Microsoft Power BI

 Power BI Service

-Power BI Service is a cloud-based application for consumers – anyone who receives and interacts with reports and dashboards.
+Power BI Service is a cloud-based application for consumers who receive and interact with reports and dashboards.
+Users must have a license to access its features:

 • A free license allows users to work on personal reporting and visualizations in the ‘My Workspace’ area.
 Users can also view any reports shared with them.